R/generics.R, R/feature_groups.R, R/feature_groups-set.R, and 10 more

 Chetnik K, Petrick L, Pandey G (2020).
 “MetaClean: a machine learning-based classifier for reduced false positive peak detection in untargeted LC-MS metabolomics data.”
 Metabolomics, 16(11). doi:10.1007/s11306-020-01738-3 .

-groupFeatures for generating feature groups, feature-filtering and
+groupFeatures for generating feature groups, feature-filtering, feature-table

-feature-plotting for more advanced featureGroups methods.
+and feature-plotting for more advanced featureGroups methods.